 Similar to the prior 2 years, The Dru Nettles Show in 2014 focuses on Denham Springs HS football (and athletics), with former and current Yellow Jackets coaches and athletes as guests on the show on a weekly basis.
-Other features the program includes: interviews with all members of the 2014 DSAA Hall of Fame class, with some members of the prior 3 classes as well...During football season, the coach of the Jackets upcoming opponent will be invited to appear on the program.
-Highlights from the Jacket’s prior game will be included on the program.
-Each week, a Jackets player or 2 and an assistant football coach appears on the program.
+Other features the program includes: interviews with several members of the 2014 DSHS Athletic Hall of Fame class, with some members of the prior 3 classes as well...During football season, the coach of the Jackets upcoming opponent is invited to appear on the program.
+Highlights from the Jacket’s prior game are included on the program.
+Each week, a Jackets player or 2 and an assistant football coach appear on the show.
 The Dru Nettles Show is proud to have a bi-monthly academic segment, featuring a Denham Springs student, teacher or advisor Commercial sponsors of the program appear each week as Sponsor of The Week.
 Plus, Coach Nettles and Fine discuss Denham Springs HS Football and DSHS athletics in a weekly interview segment.

 We are especially appreciative of the loyal sponsors we have had on Jon Fine Sports Productions’ Denham Springs HS play-by-play broadcasts and our preceding high school radio shows, many of whom have continued to participate in the third season of The Dru Nettles Show.
 Plus, a number of new sponsors have joined in, for which we are very thankful.
 Without our sponsors, there is no The Dru Nettles Show, nor would we have had our prior programming over the last 20 years.
 Our sponsors have been largely responsible for whatever small success we’ve achieved.
-We hope that viewers to The Dru Nettles Show will do their best to patronize our sponsors when possible, and thank them for making The Dru Nettles (television) Show possible.
+We hope that viewers to The Dru Nettles Show will do their best to patronize our sponsors when possible, and thank them for making The Dru Nettles Show possible.
 A very special shout-out to our logo sponsors, too numerous to mention here.
 Our commercial sponsors include:

 NORTHSIDE FAMILY PHARMACY